-By helping our customers get paid, our platform plays an important role in creating economic sustainability for businesses and the wider economy.
+Our platform plays an important role in creating economic sustainability for our customers and the wider economy.

 Communities and the natural world